Sucralose

 Sucralose is an artificial sweetener and sugar substitute.
 In the European Union, it is also known under the E number E955.
-It is produced by chlorination of sucrose, selectively replacing three of the hydroxy groups—in the C1 and C6 positions of the fructose portion and the C4 position of the glucose portion—to give a 1,6-dichloro-1,6-dideoxyfructose–4-chloro-4-deoxygalactose disaccharide.
-Sucralose is about 600 times sweeter than sucrose (table sugar), 3 times as sweet as both aspartame and acesulfame potassium, and 2 times as sweet as sodium saccharin.
+It is produced by chlorination of sucrose, selectively replacing three of the hydroxy groups.
+Sucralose is about 600 times sweeter than sucrose (table sugar), three times as sweet as both aspartame and acesulfame potassium, and twice as sweet as sodium saccharin.

 The commercial success of sucralose-based products stems from its favorable comparison to other low-calorie sweeteners in terms of taste, stability, and safety.

 Uses

 Sucralose is used in many food and beverage products because it is a non-nutritive sweetener (14 kJ per typical one-gram serving), does not promote dental cavities, is safe for consumption by diabetics and nondiabetics and does not affect insulin levels.
-The powdered form of the sucralose-based sweetener product Splenda contains the bulking agents - dextrose and maltodextrin.
-Sucralose content is about 1.1% and remainder is bulking agents.
+The powdered form of the sucralose-based sweetener product Splenda contains two bulking agents: dextrose and maltodextrin.
+Sucralose content is about 1.1% and the remainder is bulking agents.

 Sucralose is used as a replacement for (or in combination with) other artificial or natural sweeteners such as aspartame, acesulfame potassium or high-fructose corn syrup.
 It is used in products such as candy, breakfast bars, coffee pods, and soft drinks.
 It is also used in canned fruits wherein water and sucralose take the place of much higher-energy corn syrup-based additives.
-Sucralose mixed with dextrose or maltodextrin (both made from corn) as bulking agents is sold internationally by McNeil Nutritionals under the Splenda brand name.
+Sucralose mixed with dextrose (glucose) or maltodextrin (both made from corn) as bulking agents is sold internationally by McNeil Nutritionals under the Splenda brand name.